lab1702/ubuntu-ansible-config/README.md

 # ubuntu-ansible-config

-My ansible configuration files for Ubuntu systems
+My ansible configuration files for Ubuntu systems.
+It basically installs some packages I always want ready to go, and sets a more complete dark mode.

 ## Usage

+Make sure the host_user is set to your username.
+Cutting and pasting the following commands into a terminal will do just that.

     sudo apt update
     sudo apt install git ansible